akankshakusf/project-guardrails-banking-ai-assistant/README.md

-# 🛡️ Enterprise-Grade AI Customer Service Platform for American Express
+# 🛡️ Enterprise-Grade AI Customer Service Platform for Banking AI ChatBot

 ## To read about the Project in detail please read **About.md**